 The Volkswagen Group

-The Volkswagen Group is focussing on the electrification of its fleet for reducing CO2 emissions.
+The Volkswagen Group is focusing on the electrification of its fleet for reducing CO2 emissions.
 It has been developing the Modular Electrical Toolkit since 2016.
 From 2020, the electric vehicle ID.31 was launched on the market out of a net CO2-neutral production.
 In addition Volkswagen offers its customers electricity from renewable sources for battery charging.

 In the further course of its e-offensive until 2025, the group will launch almost 70 E-models and will sell more than three million electric vehicles annually.
 To produce these volumes, eight vehicle plants in Europe, China and the USA will be converted to electric vehicle production by 2022.